ja7hhb/Logs-Analysis-Project/README.md

 The database includes three tables:

+1. Authors table:
-The authors table includes information about the authors of articles.
+Includes information about the authors of articles.
+2. Articles table:
-The articles table includes the articles themselves.
+Includes the articles themselves.
+3. Log table:
-The log table includes one entry for each time a user has accessed the site.
+Includes one entry for each time a user has accessed the site.

 ## -Installation-